mattermost/docs/source/administration/statistics.rst

 Troubleshooting
 -----------------

-If the statistics page is loading endlessly and you get an error message saying "Not enough data for a meaningful representation", check whether you are using an ad blocker.
+If the statistics page is loading endlessly and you get an error message saying "Not enough data for a meaningful representation", check whether you're using an ad blocker.
 An ad blocker can prevent this page from loading data.
 To test this, temporarily disable your ad blocker, or view the page in a browser without an ad blocker installed.